pablopunk/dot/README.md

 - [ ] `nos --purge-all` to purge all modules at once.
 - [ ] Support Mac defaults, similar to `nix-darwin`.
 - [ ] Improve profiles syntax.
 For example, `{ "*", "apps/work" }` should still be recursive except in "apps/".
 Or maybe accept negative patterns like `{ "!apps/personal" }` -> everything but apps/personal.
+- [ ] Allow array of config.
+For example I could like two separate folders that are not siblings